department-of-veterans-affairs/vagov-content/pages/education/eligibility.md

 [Learn more about MGIB-SR](/education/about-gi-bill-benefits/montgomery-selected-reserve/)

-## Other educational assistance programs

-### Can I get VA education benefits through other programs?
+## Can I get VA education benefits through other programs?

 You may be able to get help paying for school tuition, testing fees, and advanced licensing and certifications through other VA educational assistance programs.
 You may also be able to get entrepreneurship training to help start or improve a small business.